jmontleon/openvpn-api-access/README.md

 # Instructions
 These steps must be carried out from a host with access to both clusters.

+1. Install easy-rsa.
+Packages are available in Fedora and EPEL.
 1. Edit `config.yml` and adjust the `OnPremKubeConfig` and `CloudKubeConfig` vars appropriately.
 1. Run ansible-playbook deploy.yml
 1. When setting up MTC use https://proxied-cluster.openvpn.svc.cluster.local:443 as the API address